longlongjump/longlongjump.github.io/_posts/2019-01-17-alamofire.md

 `RequestAdapter` became more flexible.
 You can now update request asynchronously or even discard request if something is wrong.

-`RequestRetrier` is also useful it can retry failed request if server is not available at the moment or API access token need to be refreshed.
+`RequestRetrier` is also useful it can retry failed request if server is not available at the moment or API access token needs to be refreshed.
 Asynchronously as well.